OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 operations, mimimal code change is required, besides including the proper OpenCAL-OMP header files instead of the OpenCAL ones.

-SciddicaT with active cells optimization {#sciddicat-with-active-cells-optimization}
+SciddicaT with active cells optimization
 ----------------------------------------

 Here we present an OpenCAL-OMP implemenation of SciddicaT, which takes